felipesalmazodev/eventmanager-front/README.md

-The application focuses on: - Secure authentication with Google OAuth - Integration with a REST API backend - Form handling and validation with React Hook Form - Global state management with Zustand - Clean separation between pages, components, services, hooks, and store
+The application focuses on: - Secure authentication with Google OAuth - Integration with a REST API backend - Form handling and validation with React Hook Form and Zod - Global state management with Zustand - Clean separation between pages, components, services, hooks, and store

 ------------------------------------------------------------------------